maria-python/sales-analysis/README.md

 ## Project Overview

-This project analyzes marketing campaign performance and its relationship with customer behavior and sales outcomes in an e-commerce environment.
-Using datasets containing customer information, product catalog data, order transactions, and marketing campaigns, the analysis explores how marketing activities influence customer acquisition, purchasing patterns, and revenue generation.
+This project analyzes sales performance, customer purchasing behavior, and marketing campaign effectiveness in an e-commerce environment.
+The analysis uses multiple relational datasets containing information about customers, products, orders, and marketing campaigns.

-The goal of the project is to transform raw business data into actionable insights that help the company optimize marketing spend, improve customer targeting, and increase overall revenue.
+The goal of the project is to transform raw transactional and marketing data into actionable business insights that help improve revenue generation, customer retention, and marketing efficiency.

+By combining sales data with customer segmentation and campaign performance metrics, the analysis identifies key drivers of revenue and opportunities for improving marketing strategy.

 ## Business Problem

-An e-commerce company invests in multiple marketing campaigns but lacks clear visibility into how these campaigns influence sales performance and customer behavior.
+An e-commerce company collects large amounts of data related to customer purchases, product sales, and marketing campaigns.
+However, management lacks clear visibility into:

-The company wants to better understand:

-- which marketing channels generate the most conversions

-- how marketing campaigns influence customer acquisition

-- which products and categories generate the highest revenue
+- which products and categories generate the most revenue

+- how customer behavior impacts sales performance

+- which marketing channels are most effective at converting users into customers

-- which customer segments drive the most sales
+- how customer segments contribute to overall revenue

-Management requires data-driven insights to optimize marketing strategy and allocate marketing budgets more effectively.
+Without structured analysis, it is difficult to make data-driven decisions about marketing investments, product strategy, and customer retention.

 ## Project Objectives

-The main objectives of this analysis are:
+The main objectives of this analysis are to:

-- Identify sales performance trends

-- Evaluate product and category revenue contribution
+- analyze overall sales performance and revenue distribution

+- identify top-performing products and product categories

-- Analyze customer purchasing behavior and segmentation
+- examine customer purchasing behavior and repeat purchase patterns

-- Measure marketing campaign performance
+- evaluate marketing campaign performance using key marketing metrics

-- Calculate campaign conversion metrics
+- measure conversion efficiency across marketing channels

-- Identify high-value products and customer segments

-- Provide business recommendations for improving marketing effectiveness and revenue growth
+- identify opportunities to improve customer retention and marketing effectiveness

 ## Analysis Hypotheses